blast-project/CoreBundle/Resources/doc/README-SonataAdmin-Traits.md

-# Improving how [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle) can be improved in a generic way
+# Improving the [SonataAdminBundle](https://github.com/sonata-project/SonataAdminBundle) in a generic way

 ## Why are we doing this ?